lawrencerowland/lawrencerowland.github.io/about.md

 The examples provided are no-code or low-code approaches so that portfolio managers can apply them directly.

 # How to use

+Start on the main page to access various pages of [guidance](https://lawrencerowland.github.io/)

 When you are ready to test or apply a particular tool or approach,then you will find a link to the relevant library (repository), which can be downloaded or cloned, ready for use and modification.